 PSP Pledge & Recognition

-Southwestern students are asked to commit to 25-hours of service each year.
+Southwestern students are asked to commit to and perform 75-hours of service by the April deadline in their final year of study.
+Graduating students meeting their 75-hour pledge will be recognized at commencement ceremonies and a notation of Public Service Program distinction will be placed on their academic transcripts.
 To qualify for PSP recognition, a student’s pro bono or public service work:

 - Must be performed under the supervision of a licensed attorney